gbarn777/project-4/README.md

 1. Linear Regression
     * MAPE: 1.59%
+    * Dataset - Goldman Sachs daily Closing Prices only
+    * Date Range - June 2020 to June 2023
 2. Random Forest
     * MAPE: 1.45%
+    * Dataset - Goldman Sachs daily Closing Prices only
+    * Date Range - June 2020 to June 2023
 3. ARIMA
     * MAPE: 1.32%
+    * Dataset - Goldman Sachs daily Closing Prices only
+    * Date Range - May 1995 to June 2023
 4. LSTM Neural Network - Stock Closing Price only
     * MAPE: 1.84%
+    * Dataset - Goldman Sachs daily Closing Prices only
+    * Date Range - January 2019 to May 2023
 5. LSTM Neural Network - Stock Closing Price and Federal Funds Effective Rate (Market Indicators)
     * MAPE: 1.34%
+    * Dataset - Goldman Sachs daily Closing Prices and the daily Federal Funds Effective Rate from FRED
+    * Date Range - January 2019 to May 2023
 6. LSTM Neural Network - Stock Closing Price and Technical Indicators: Volume, Bollinger Bands
     * MAPE: 1.19%
+    * Dataset - Goldman Sachs daily Closing Price, daily Stock Volume, Bollinger Bands: Middle, Upper and Lower bands
+    * Date Range - February 2016 to May 2023

 <u>Conclusion:</u>

 * Based on the performance metrics of each model, the LSTM neural network (Model 6) had the best MAPE value.
 * However, ARIMA model, provided that it only used Closing Prices (from 1995 to 2023) came close.
+* LSTM model is better suited to predict the stock market given that It excels at capturing nonlinear relationships, allowing it to capture complex patterns and relationships between stock market features.
+* Stock market behavior is influenced by numerous factors, including economic indicators, geopolitical events, investor sentiment, and unforeseen events.
+ML models may struggle to capture the full complexity and interplay of these factors.